 This method may also incorporate small amounts of grain to provide depth to the beer.

-Even as they learn and advance, some brewers continue to use extract brewing methods for the sake of convenience.
+Even as they learn and advance, some brewers use extract brewing methods for convenience.

 Partial Mash Brewing

-In partial mash brewing, sometimes known as “mini-mash,” malt extract and grain are typically utilized.
+In partial mash brewing, sometimes called “mini-mash,” malt extract and grain are typically utilized.

-The mix of the two expands your options for creating the flavor, body, appearance, and overall quality of your beer.
+The mix of the two expands your options for creating your beer’s flavor, body, appearance, and overall quality.

 At the same time, it takes only a bit more time, equipment, and space than extract-only brewing, making the switch simple.